ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 is the nitrogen in the plant leaf, stem, and fine root, respectively, and :math:`CN^f_{leaf}`, :math:`CN^f_{stem}`, and :math:`CN^f_{froot}` is the post-grain fill C:N ratio of the leaf, stem, and fine root respectively (:numref:`Table Crop allocation parameters`).
-Since C:N measurements are taken from mature crops, pre-grain development C:N ratios for leaves, stems, and roots are optimized to allow maximum nitrogen accumulation for later use during organ development.
-Post-grain fill C:N ratios are assigned the same as crop residue.
-Once excess nitrogen is moved into the retranslocated pool, during the remainder of the growing season the retranslocated pool is used first to meet plant nitrogen demand by assigning the available nitrogen from the retranslocated pool equal to the plant nitrogen demand.
+Since C:N measurements are often taken from mature crops, pre-grain development C:N ratios for leaves, stems, and roots in the model are optimized to allow maximum nitrogen accumulation for later use during organ development, and post-grain fill C:N ratios are assigned the same as crop residue.
+After nitrogen is moved into the retranslocated pool, the nitrogen in this pool is used to meet plant nitrogen demand by assigning the available nitrogen from the retranslocated pool equal to the plant nitrogen demand for each organ (:math:`{CN_{[organ]}^{f} }` in :numref:`Table Crop allocation parameters`).
 Once the retranslocation pool is depleted, soil mineral nitrogen pool is used to fulfill plant nitrogen demands.

 .. _Harvest to food and seed:

-Harvest to food and seed
+Harvest
 ''''''''''''''''''''''''''''''

+Variables track the flow of grain C and
+N to food and of all other plant pools, including live stem C and N, to litter.
+Putting live stem C and N into the litter pool is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
+Leaf and root C and N pools are routed to the litter pools in the same manner as natural vegetation.
+Whereas food C and N was formerly transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.
-In CLM5, the C and N required for crop seeding is removed from the grain product pool during harvest and used to seed crops in the subsequent year.
+Additionally, CLM5 accounts for the C and N required for crop seeding by removing the seed C and N from the grain product pool during harvest.
+The crop seed pool is then used to seed crops in the subsequent year.
-Caluating the crop yields requires that you sum the GRAINC_TO_FOOD variable for each year.
+Calcuating the crop yields (Equation :eq:`25.9`) requires that you sum the GRAINC_TO_FOOD variable for each year, and must account for the proportion of C in the dry crop weight.
+Here, we assume that grain C is 45% of the total dry weight.
 Additionally, harvest is not typically 100% efficient, so analysis needs to assume that harvest efficiency is less.
-We assume a harvest efficiency of 85%, and a grain C of 45% of the grain dry weight.
+We assume a harvest efficiency of 85%.

 .. math::
    :label: 25.9